CWolfs/ConverseTek/docs/faq.md

 ![Conversation Empty Node](./images/faq/conversation-empty-node.png)

 An empty node is not actually empty, it just has no dialog text associated with it.
 Battletech uses these for a few reason:

-* As conditional check point
+* As a conditional check point
 * As a 'autofollow' conversation branch.
 This allows for the same character, or a new non-player character, to continue talking

 ConverseTek _v0.3.0_ does not support editing **actions** or **conditions**.
 Support for this will come in _v0.5.0_.
 Action and condition icons will be added to the dialog nodes to better indicate which nodes have actions and dialogs.